 Dr. Verghese Kurien was the man behind White Revolution in India.
 He is the also the visionary behind the milk brand Amul, one of the globally renowned Indian brands.

-For his brilliant planning and execution of the White Revolution in India, many people refer to him as “the father of the White Revolution.”
+For his brilliant planning and execution of the White Revolution in India, many people refer to him as “The Father of the White Revolution.”

 Under his supervision, the amount of milk produced in India increased four times its initial value before the 1970s.